 Correspondence to: Ranae Dietzel (ranae.dietzel@gmail.com)

 Abstract.
 Plant root material makes a substantial contribution to the soil organic carbon (C) pool, but this contribution is disproportionate below 20 cm, where 30% of root mass and 50% of soil organic C is found.
 Root carbon inputs changed drastically when native perennial plant systems were shifted to cultivated annual plant systems.
 We used the reconstruction of a native prairie and a continuous maize field to examine both the relationship between root carbon and soil carbon and the fundamental rooting system differences between the vegetation under which the soils developed versus the vegetation under which the soils continue to change.
-In all treatments we found that root C:N ratios increased with depth, which may help explain why an unexpectedly large proportion of soil organic C is found below 20 cm.
-Measured root C:N ratios and turnover times along with modelled root turnover dynamics showed that in moving from prairie to maize, a large, structural-tissue dominated root C pool with slow turnover, concentrated at shallow depths was replaced by a small, non-structural-tissue dominated root C pool with fast turnover evenly distributed in the soil profile.
-These differences in rooting systems suggest that while prairie roots contribute more C to the soil than maize at shallow depths, maize may contribute more C to the soil than prairies at deeper depths.
+In all treatments we found that root C:N ratios increased with depth and this plays a role in why an unexpectedly large proportion of soil organic C is found below 20 cm.
+Measured root C:N ratios and turnover times along with modelled root turnover dynamics showed that in the historical shift from prairie to maize, a large, structural-tissue dominated root C pool with slow turnover, concentrated at shallow depths was replaced by a small, non-structural-tissue dominated root C pool with fast turnover evenly distributed in the soil profile.
+These differences in rooting systems suggest that while prairie roots contribute more C to the soil than maize at shallow depths, maize may contribute more C to soil C stocks than prairies at deeper depths.

 1 Introduction

 Prairie-formed Mollisols support some of the world’s most productive agriculture, but declines in levels of soil organic matter threaten the reliability of this production.
 Soil organic matter losses coincide with a shift from perennial plant systems to annual cropping systems that introduced frequent tillage, subsurface drainage, and differences in organic matter inputs, including considerably different rooting systems (Davidson and Ackerman, 1993; Huggins et al. 1998; Guo and Gifford, 2002).
-The effects of changes in aboveground processes such as increased soil disturbance and aeration, addition of fertilizers, and changes in residue amount and quality have often been cited as primary factors in the changes of soil organic matter from native levels (Buyanovsky et al. 1987, Huggins et al. 1998, David et al. 2009, Gregory et al. 2016).
+The effects of changes in soil management such as increased soil disturbance and aeration, addition of fertilizers, and changes in residue amount and quality have often been cited as primary factors in the changes of soil organic matter from native levels (Buyanovsky et al. 1987, Huggins et al. 1998, David et al. 2009, Gregory et al. 2016).
 The role played by changes in rooting systems, on the other hand, is difficult to study and has received less attention.

 In this paper, we distinguish between a root C pool defined as C found in any material that can still be visually identified as a root and a soil organic C pool defined as the rest of the soil organic C. Root growth allows the placement of plant tissue directly into the soil, creating a root C pool as deep as the rooting system occupies.
 Some studies suggest that root C pool size and soil organic C pool size have a direct relationship and that most soil organic matter is derived from roots (Balesdent and Balabane 1996, Rasse et al. 2005, Kong and Six 2010).
 This would mean that a change in root inputs, such as that engendered by switching from annual to perennial systems, would have a direct impact on soil organic matter even deep into the soil profile.
 However, few direct comparisons of annual and perennial rooting systems have been made and our understanding of soil C dynamics decreases as soil depth increases.